man-group/sparrow/README.md

 // Use arrow_array and arrow_schema as you need (serialization, passing it to
 // a third party library)
 // ...
-// do NOT release the C structures in the end, ar will do it for you
+// do NOT release the C structures in the end, the "ar" variable will do it for you
 ```

 ### Read data from somewhere and pass it to sparrow